Propane-Based LPG

 Propane-based LPG is a refined hydrocarbon fuel consisting predominantly of propane (C₃H₈), derived from natural gas processing and crude oil refining.
 It is liquefied under moderate pressure, allowing large quantities of energy to be stored and transported efficiently.

 Once released from storage, propane instantly vaporizes into gas, providing clean, controllable, and high-intensity heat.
-Because of its low boiling point (–42°C), propane performs exceptionally well in cold climates, making it superior to butane-rich LPG blends.
+Because of its low boiling point (–42°C), propane performs exceptionally well in cold climates, making it superior to butane-rich LPG blends in many applications.

 Chemical & Physical Composition